 Tara: Totally!
 I wonder if these exist today?
-I would probably join tbh But not if it was lead by one man who everyone revered.
-But it seems too late to join one now lol like I kind of missed the moment because now everyone knows what a cult is.
+I would probably join tbh, but not if it was lead by one man who everyone revered.
+But it seems too late to join one now.
+I kind of missed the moment because now everyone knows what a cult is.
 There’s too much bad PR.

 Nadya: Seems like an easy way to inherit a dope wardrobe.
 Is it bad how much I loved their team colors?

-Tara: Well maroon is still a holy colour, i.e. monks and nuns wearing maroon.
-I’m not exactly sure why maroon is the team colour of holy people but the aesthetics of this cult were certainly on point.
+Tara: Well maroon is still a holy color, i.e. monks and nuns wear maroon.
+I’m not exactly sure why maroon is the team color of holy people but the aesthetics of this cult were certainly on point.
 Some of the footage was also amazing.

 Nadya: Like a vintage fashion commercial.
 They were so ecstatic over him.
 I wonder how much of that was just maintaining eye contact and saying “do what you want”?

 Tara: Well I think he’s still quite respected today as a guru, after the rebrand to “Osho” anyway.
 He was definitely magnetic in some way, i.e. his eyes.

 Nadya: Aziz, what were you most shocked by?
 Or maybe not shocked.
 Surprised?